 Typically, what I call the “holiday season,” the time between Thanksgiving and Christmas, is the hardest time of the year for me.
 It’s historically been the season of getting together with dysfunctional family members that I would ordinarily never choose to spend time with, and being around all the chaos that comes with that.
 In order to quell the inevitable turmoil, my old pattern of controlling perfectionism kicks into high gear, agonizing over the absolute best presents for people, wrapping them in the most beautiful paper and ribbons, having a fully decorated house, a gorgeous tree, and flawless family portraits to send out.
 It’s so ridiculous.
 And stressful and tense and awful.
 And then, to top it off, there is the issue of the incongruous square-peg-in-a-round-hole fit of my spirituality into religious dogma.
-I’ve never believed the Christmas story of Jesus’ birth to be actual fact, but rather a metaphorical and mythological story, somehow pointing the way to something much deeper than the “facts” presented in various churches I have attended.
+I’ve never believed the Christmas story of Jesus’ birth to be actual fact, but rather a metaphorical and mythological story of hope, faith, joy, wisdom and peace, somehow pointing the way to something much deeper than the “facts” presented in various churches I have attended.

 So, every year, right before Thanksgiving, the “here we go again” brain grooves of the holiday season start running.
 Even though many of those dysfunctional family members have passed on and aren’t even in my current holiday season experience, the grooves are so deep that they’re still there and my awareness slides easily into them, like a needle on a vinyl record, playing the same tune the same way.